LAION-AI/CLIP_benchmark/README.md

 $ clip_benchmark_export_wds --dataset cifar10 --split test --dataset_root DATA_DIR/ --output wds_cifar10/
 ```

 which will convert the train and test splits for CIFAR-10 (downloaded to `DATA_DIR/`) and save the webdataset to `wds_cifar10/` (upload to Huggingface Hub must be done manually for now).
+Retrieval datasets are also supported with the `--retrieval` flag.

 For other datasets, data must be stored with the following file structure: